Metal: Base, noble, and precious metals

-In chemistry, the term base metal is used informally to refer to a metal that is easily oxidized or corroded, such as reacting easily with dilute hydrochloric acid (HCl) to form a metal chloride and hydrogen.
-Examples include iron, nickel, lead, and zinc.
+The term base metal refers to a metal that is easily oxidized or corroded, such as reacting easily with dilute hydrochloric acid (HCl) to form a metal chloride and hydrogen.
+The term is normally used for the elements, and examples include iron, nickel, lead, and zinc.
 Copper is considered a base metal as it is oxidized relatively easily, although it does not react with HCl.

-The term noble metal is commonly used in opposition to base metal.
-Noble metals are resistant to corrosion or oxidation, unlike most base metals.
+The term noble metal (also for elements) is commonly used in opposition to base metal.
+Noble metals are less reactive, resistant to corrosion or oxidation, unlike most base metals.
 They tend to be precious metals, often due to perceived rarity.
 Examples include gold, platinum, silver, rhodium, iridium, and palladium.

 In alchemy and numismatics, the term base metal is contrasted with precious metal, that is, those of high economic value.

-A longtime goal of the alchemists was the transmutation of base metals into precious metals including such coinage metals as silver and gold.
-Most coins today are made of base metals with low intrinsic value; in the past, coins frequently derived their value primarily from their precious metal content.

-Chemically, the precious metals (like the noble metals) are less reactive than most elements, have high luster and high electrical conductivity.
-Historically, precious metals were important as currency, but are now regarded mainly as investment and industrial commodities.
-Gold, silver, platinum, and palladium each have an ISO 4217 currency code.
-The best-known precious metals are gold and silver.
-While both have industrial uses, they are better known for their uses in art, jewelry, and coinage.
-Other precious metals include the platinum group metals: ruthenium, rhodium, palladium, osmium, iridium, and platinum, of which platinum is the most widely traded.

-The demand for precious metals is driven not only by their practical use, but also by their role as investments and a store of value.
-Palladium and platinum, as of fall 2018, were valued at about three quarters the price of gold.
-Silver is substantially less expensive than these metals, but is often traditionally considered a precious metal in light of its role in coinage and jewelry.
+Most coins today are made of base metals with low intrinsic value; in the past, coins frequently derived their value primarily from their precious metal content; gold, silver, platinum, and palladium each have an ISO 4217 currency code.
+Currently they have industrial uses such as platinum and palladium in catalytic converters, are used in jewellery and also a role as investments and a store of value.
+Palladium and platinum, as of summer 2024, were valued at slightly less than half the price of gold, while silver is substantially less expensive.

 Valve metals

-In electrochemistry, a valve metal is a metal which passes current in only one direction.
+In electrochemistry, a valve metal is a metal which passes current in only one direction due to the formation of any insulating oxide later.

+Metallic ceramics

+There are many ceramic compounds which have metallic electrical conduction, but are not simple combinations of metallic elements.
+(They are not the same as cermets which are composites of a non-conducting ceramic and a conducting metal.)
+One set, the transition metal nitrides has significant ionic character to the bonding, so can be classified as both ceramics and metals.
+They have partially filled states at the Fermi level so are good thermal and electrical conductors, and there is often significant charge transfer from the transition metal atoms to the nitrogen.
+However, unlike most elemental metals, ceramic metals are often not particularly ductile.
+Their uses are widespread, for instance titanium nitride finds use in orthopedic devices and as a wear resistant coating.
+In many cases their utility depends upon there being effective deposition methods so they can be used as thin film coatings.

+Metallic polymers

+There are many polymers which have metallic electrical conduction, typically associated with extended aromatic components such as in the polymers indicated in the Figure.
+The conduction of the aromatic regions is similar to that of graphite, so is highly directional.